Vleerian/FattKATT/README.md

 **DO NOT RUN TWO INSTANCES OF FATTKATT AT THE SAME TIME.**

-FattKATT requires a list of regions to trigger on in `trigger_list.txt` - if this file does exist, the program will creeate it and prompt you to fill it out.
+FattKATT requires a list of regions to trigger on in `trigger_list.txt` - if this file does exist, the program will create it and prompt you to fill it out.
 Each trigger should be on it's own line.

 FattKATT first will prompt you for your main nation - this is used exclusively to identify the current user of the script to NS' admin.

 It will then ask how often it should request data from the NationStates API - it will not allow values beneath 600ms as that is the maximum speed permitted by the rate limit (One request every 0.6 seconds)

+**750ms is the default value (shown in green) and is recommended by the developer.
+While FattKATT will permit 600ms, it is not recommended, as that can run over the NS API rate limit and result in a 15 minute timeout.**

 ## Running FattKATT